mobileteamdev/vide-web/docs/source/file_explorer.md

 Create new File
 ---------------

-Creates a new `untitled.sol` file in Remix.
+Creates a new `untitled.sol` file in VIDE.

 Add Local File
 --------------

-Allows you to select files from the local file system and import them to the Remix browser storage.
+Allows you to select files from the local file system and import them to the VIDE browser storage.

 Publish to Gist
 ---------------